STD Testing in Columbus, Ohio

 Your STD test results time will depend on the test.
 Some clinics offer rapid HIV testing, which can offer results in less than 30 minutes.
 Bacterial STD testing (chlamydia, gonorrhea, or syphilis) takes several days to get results, while viral STD testing (HPV, herpes, or HIV) results can take just one to two days.

-IV.
-Community STD Testing Centers in Columbus, OH
+Community STD Testing Centers in Columbus, Ohio

 Community-based STD testing organizations generate awareness and foster social change while providing access to testing and treatment.